spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 ## Staging

 In this phase, a variant of Palette Edge Installer is created for shipping to edge locations.
 The procedure to build these variants depends on the target environment.
-During this phase site general settings that apply to all the sites are customized.
+During this phase site general settings (org settings) that generally apply to all the sites are specified.

 <br />

-### General Install Settings
+### Org Settings

 The following table describes general settings that can be customized during the staging phase.